shivshankardayal/full-website/algebra/source/complex_numbers.rst

 ---------------
 Let :math:`z_1=x_1+iy_1, z_2=x_2+iy_2` then if :math:`z=z+iy` which divides the
-previous two points in the ration :math:`m;n` can be given by using the results from co-ordinate geometry as below:
+previous two points in the ration :math:`m;n` can be given by using the results from coordinate geometry as below:

 .. math::
    x=\frac{mx_2+nx_1}{m+n}, \text{ and } y=\frac{my_2+ny_1}{m+n}